mtalexan/udm-instructions/UNIFI_CERTS.md

 On your router, you'll need to locate the certificates and keys you're going to replace.
 The exact location varies a little bit between versions, so you'll need to locate exactly where they are.

 ## Find the "cloudkey" files
+These files appear to have been removed in UDM release 1.8.0, so skip them if they aren't found.
 ```
 find / -name "cloudkey.crt"
 find / -name "cloudkey.key"